Prairie View A&M University: Baseball

 Prior to a double header against the Texas Southern Tigers, a ribbon cutting ceremony was held for the renovated baseball stadium on April 26, 2014.
 Along with the opening, the stadium was formally dedicated to former Panthers baseball coach, John W. Tankersley.
 The renovated stadium features seating for 512 including 192 chair backed seats, new concession stand, new restrooms, press box, and bricked dugouts.
 The stadium is also Wi-Fi enabled.
 The Panthers dedicated the stadium sweeping the double header winning 9–0 and 7–4.

 Marching Storm

 Prairie View A&M's marching band is officially known as the Marching Storm and has close to 300 active members.
-Some of the band accomplishments include performing at the Super Bowl, the Macy's Thanksgiving Day Parade, a U.S. presidential inauguration, the Tournament of Roses Parade, the Honda Battle of the Bands, the Houston Rodeo, the grand opening of the NRG Stadium, and at a 2004 Dallas Cowboys game with Destiny's Child.
+Some of the band accomplishments include performing at the Super Bowl XLV halftime show, the Macy's Thanksgiving Day Parade, a U.S. presidential inauguration, the Tournament of Roses Parade, the Honda Battle of the Bands, the Houston Rodeo, the grand opening of the NRG Stadium, and at a 2004 Dallas Cowboys game with Destiny's Child.
 The band made an appearance on MTV in 2011.
 In 2022, the band starred in a TV docuseries entitled "March" on The CW Network.
 From 1984 to 2009 the marching band was directed by George Edwards.
-The band is currently under the direction of Dr. Tim Zachary.

 Black Foxes

-The Black Foxes are the 15–20 member danceline that accompanies the band.
+The Black Foxes are the 15–25 member danceline that accompanies the band.